librenms/librenms/doc/API/Devices.md

 - port: SNMP port (defaults to port defined in config).
 - transport: SNMP protocol (defaults to transport defined in config).
 - version: SNMP version to use, v1, v2c or v3.
 Defaults to v2c.
+- port_association_mode: method to identify ports: ifIndex (default), ifName, ifDescr, ifAlias
 - poller_group: This is the poller_group id used for distributed poller setup.
 Defaults to 0.
-- force_add: Force the device to be added regardless of it being able to respond to snmp or icmp.
+- force_add: Set to true to force the device to be added regardless of it being able to respond to snmp or icmp.

 For SNMP v1 or v2c